Malkiat S. Johal

 Download VCard

 Dr. Johal joined the department in July 2006.
-He has taught courses in General Chemistry, Physical Chemistry, Surface Chemistry, and Instrumental Methods.
-His research activities focus on using layer-by-layer ionic adsorption processes to fabricate nano-materials for optical and biochemical applications.
+He teaches courses in Accelerated General Chemistry, Physical Chemistry (Thermodynamics, Statistical Mechanics, and Chemical Kinetics), Soft Nanomaterials, and Physical Chemistry Laboratory.
+His research activities focus on using self-assembly and ionic adsorption processes to fabricate nano-materials for optical and biochemical applications.
 Undergraduate research students are heavily involved in both the construction of and the detailed characterization of ultra-thin assemblies.
-These functional materials include immobilized proteins within polyelectrolyte multilayers, asymmetrically orientated surfactant multilayers, and self-assembled polyelectrolytes with interesting photoluminescent, photovoltaic and NLO-active properties.
-Professor Johal’s laboratory also explores fundamental issues such as ion-pair complexation, adsorption phenomena, surface wettability, and the subtle interplay between various intermolecular non-covalent interactions that lead to highly ordered macro-structures.
-More recently, his laboratory is exploring the use of functionalized waveguides and quartz crystal resonators as platforms for chemical and biological detection, catalysis, and the nano-fabrication of photovoltaic and organic LED materials.
+These functional materials include bioactive surfaces (immobilized proteins) within polyelectrolyte multilayers, asymmetrically orientated surfactant multilayers, and self-assembled polyelectrolytes with desirable photoluminescent, photovoltaic and NLO-active properties.
+Professor Johal’s laboratory also explores fundamental phenomena such as ion-pair complexation, adsorption, surface wettability, and intermolecular non-covalent interactions that lead to highly ordered structures.
+His laboratory is also exploring the use of functionalized stacked waveguides and piezoelectric quartz crystal resonators as platforms for chemical and biological detection, catalysis, and the nano-fabrication of photovoltaic and organic LED materials.
+Research students in his laboratory use a variety of surface analysis tools including Dual Polarization Interferometry, Quartz-Crystal Microbalance with Dissipation Monitoring, Surface Tensiometry, Spectroscopy (e.g. ATR-FTIR), X-Ray Reflectivity, Multi-Wavelength Ellipsometry, and Contact Angle analysis.

 After receiving his Ph.D. in Physical Chemistry from the University of Cambridge, Dr. Johal was a Postdoctoral Research Associate at Los Alamos National Laboratory, where he worked on nonlinear optical techniques utilizing optical parametric generation/amplification for sum-frequency generation and second-harmonic generation.
 Before joining Pomona College, he was an Associate Professor of Physical Chemistry at New College of Florida.
 Follow the links above or below for course related material or for further information about his research program.